Buying health insurance

 Critical illness cover

-This pays out a large lump sum if you’re diagnosed with a life-threatening health condition such as a heart attack, a stroke, some types of cancer or kidney failure - or if you become totally and permanently disabled.
+This pays out a single lump sum if you’re diagnosed with a life-threatening health condition such as a heart attack, a stroke, some types of cancer or kidney failure.
+It also pays out if you become totally and permanently disabled.

 Income protection insurance